 Scientists explain the formation of the Great Rift Valley with the help of plate tectonic theory.
 According to this theory, the earth’s outer shell consists of about 30 rigid sections of rock called plates.

-Movement along the boundary between two plates is about 1 to 10 centimeters a year.
+Movement along the boundary between two plates is about 1 to 10 centimetres a year.
 As plates move, the boundaries may collide, spread apart, or slide alongside one another.
-Such movements along with erosion and volcanic activity have also helped form the valley.
+Such movements, along with erosion and volcanic activity, have also helped form the valley.

 It has been speculated that the rift will soon become deep enough to host a new ocean that will separate Eastern Africa from the rest of the African continent.